 The amount of life insurance you can get without a medical exam depends on the type of policy you apply for and the company you choose to apply with.
 Given the large number of insurance options out there, it can sometimes be mind-numbing to explore all of the various products.
 Therefore, it’s important that you work with an insurance advisor; they can help you compare different policies across multiple companies, but more on that later.

-The short answer to your question: it is possible to get up to $1,000,000 in insurance coverage in Canada without a medical exam.
+The short answer to your question: it is possible to get up to $1,000,000 in insurance coverage in Canada without a medical examination.

 This is a customized process; each individual application changes based on the answers to the initial questions, and thus information gathered can vary depending on an applicants profile and needs.
-Because of this real-time information gathering, acceptance for non-medical is not guaranteed.
-Should you be approved, however, pricing on such products can be similar to traditional life insurance premiums – even those where a medical exam is required.
-In the case you are not approved immediately, the insurance company will request you complete a medical exam to determine your eligibility.
+Because of this real-time information gathering, acceptance for no medical life insurance is not guaranteed.
+Should you be approved, however, pricing on such products can be similar to traditional life insurance premiums – even those where an exam is required.
+In the case you are not approved immediately, the insurance company will request you complete the exam to determine your eligibility.

 Medical exams are typically requested for cases where: